 Explore amazing ruins and the fabled Lost City of the Incas, Machu Picchu.
 The Inca City of the Historic Sanctuary of Machu Picchu is the articulating center of its surroundings, a masterpiece of art, urbanism, architecture and engineering of the Inca Civilization.
 The working of the mountain, at the foot of the Huaya Picchu, is the exceptional result of integration with its environment, the result of a gigantic effort as if it were an extension of nature.

 We will pick you up at your hotel at 7am, with our private van and head towards the Sacred Valley of the Incas, taking the direct route to Pisac.
-We drive first to the Ccochahuasi Animal Sanctuary which has a variety of Peruvian animals including a Peruvian Puma, and the great Condor, the national bird of Peru, and then you are off to the mirador of Taray to enjoy a classic view of the Urubamba valley with crops dressing the mountains like a carpet.
+We drive first to the Ccochahuasi Animal Sanctuary, which has a variety of Peruvian animals including a Peruvian Puma, and the great Condor, the national bird of Peru.
+Then you are off to the mirador of Taray to enjoy a classic view of the Urubamba valley with crops dressing the mountains like a carpet.
 Onward, we drive to the archaeological site of Pisac, where you can see the biggest Inca cemetery with more than 2000 tombs.
-There we can admire the incredible farming terraces carved into the mountain, explore the Inca tunnel and the religious area of this important citadel.
+There we admire the incredible farming terraces carved into the mountain, explore the Inca tunnel and the religious area of this important citadel.
 Here we will spend more than 2 hours, exploring the Inca city.
-Then we head back to the colourful market of Pisac, spend some time visiting it and then drive to Urumbamba for lunch.
+Then we head back to the colourful market of Pisac, spend some time visiting it with all of its handicrafts and treasures to discover and then drive to Urumbamba for lunch.

-With timeless charm we visit the archeological site of Moray also known as “The Greenhouses of the Incas” an evolutionary bowl of ecological difference.
-Levels of terraces are carved into a huge bowl, which was excavated by the Incas.
-The terraces have varied microclimates depending on how deep into the bowl they are, and so they were thought to have been used by the Incas to discover the optimal growing conditions for their crops.
+With its timeless charm, we visit the archeological site of Moray, also known as “The Greenhouses of the Incas” an evolutionary bowl of ecological terraces.
+The terraces are carved into a huge bowl, which were excavated by the Incas for agricultural purposes.
+The terraces have varied microclimates, depending on how deep into the bowl they are placed.
+It is believed they were used by the Incas to discover the optimal growing conditions for their different crops.

-Expanding on our journey to the colonial town of Maras, ascending our hike downhill to the pre-Inca salt mine.
-Thousands of salt pans have been used for salt extraction since before Inca times.
-A hot spring at the top of the valley discharges a small stream of heavily salt laden water, which is diverted into salt pans and evaporated to produce a salt that is used for human and animal consumption.
-Finally we drive to Ollantaytambo, having time to explore the age old and bustling Inca village and the massive Inca Ruins, with a tour provided by our guide.
+Expanding on our journey to the colonial town of Maras, you ascend downhill to the pre-Inca salt mines.
+A hot spring at the top of the valley discharges a small stream of heavily salt laden water, which is diverted into saltpans and evaporated to produce a salt that is used for both human and animal consumption.
+Finally, we drive to Ollantaytambo, having time to explore the age old and bustling Inca village and the massive Inca Ruins, with a tour provided by our guide.
 Then at 7pm, we will take the train to Aguas Calientes where we will spend the night in a hotel.

-Bursting out with excitement on your final surreal day, we take the 5.30am bus to Machu Picchu archeological site to enjoy the morning sunrise.
-With our 2 hour tour we make sure to explore every nook and cranny of this New 7 Wonder of the World and UNESCO World Cultural Heritage site, the magestic Machu Picchu Citadel.
-What an unforgettable experience.
-Your guide will expertly direct you through the energetic ruins and its diverse main streets.
-Then on your own, you can wander around the town squares of the world’s spiritual center of esoteric wisdom, as well as climb the intricately carved stairways made of stone.
-Or you can stay still and find the peace within as you sit in the pure delight of the moment.
+Bursting out with excitement on your final surreal day, we take the 5.30am bus to Machu Picchu archeological site, arriving in time for the sunrise, making sure we tour every nook and cranny of this New 7 Wonder of the World and UNESCO World Cultural Heritage site.
+On your 2.5 hours private tour, your guide will expertly direct you through the energetic ruins and its diverse main streets.
+Then on your own, you can wander around the town squares of the world’s spiritual center of esoteric wisdom as well as climb the intricately carved stairways made of stone until the end of your session time.

 ***Private service is available for $50 more per person.